-The Finance Committee ("FC) is chaired by the Treasurer and is comprised of at least three directors.
+The Finance ("FC") is chaired by the Treasurer and is comprised of at least three directors.
 The FC is responsible for the financial health of the organization, including:

 - 1. Annual Budget

 - 2. Quarterly financial statements

 - 3. Cash flow

-- 4. Audit and reviews

-- 5. Accurate and timely tax filing
+- 4. Accurate and timely tax filing

-- 6. Investments, short term and long term for organizational health
+- 5. Investments, short term and long term for organizational health